cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 Copy the `secrets.env.example` file to `secrets.env` and replace the placeholder 24-word mnemonic list with your own word list.
 Then, follow the `install.sh` script.
-Once the Docker Compose stack is up and running, you’ll have two SOCKS5 proxies available:
+Once the Docker Compose stack is up and running, you'll have two SOCKS5 proxies available:

 * **Port 1090: Fast Mode**: A decentralized 2-hop mode for faster connections and less latency thanks to WireGuard.
 Ideal for protections in everyday browsing, streaming, and downloading.
 * **Port 1091: Anonymous Mode**: Maximal anonymity thanks to Nym's Noise Generating Mixnet.
 A 5-hop decentralized network with added noise to protect users against even AI surveillance.
 Ideal for messaging, email, and crypto transactions.